 Some analyses in this report are based on synthetic indices.
-Student questionnaire indices summarise information from several related questionnaire responses into a single global measure.
+Indices from student and school questionnaires summarise information from several related questionnaire responses into a single global measure.
 The construction of the following indices is detailed in the PISA 2012 Technical Report (OECD, 2014):